JCalvi/HASSAddons/hass-actronque/README.md

 # hass-actronque
-Actron Que/Neo Air Conditioner Add-On for Home Assistant (https://blog.mikejmcguire.com/2021/02/11/actron-neo-and-home-assistant/)
+Actron Que Air Conditioner Add-On for Home Assistant.

-This add-on for Home Assistant enables you to control an Actron Air Conditioner equipped with the Actron Que or Actron Neo modules.
+This add-on for Home Assistant enables you to control an Actron QUE Air Conditioner.

 The add-on requires you to use the Mosquitto MQTT broker on your Home Assistant device, with authentication enabled and a valid credential supplied.
 You'll also need to ensure that MQTT discovery is enabled with the default prefix 'homeassistant' for HA to discover the climate device and zone switches.

-Home Assistant AddOn Repository: https://github.com/MikeJMcGuire/HASSAddons.
+Home Assistant AddOn Repository: https://github.com/JCalvi/HASSAddons

 ## Configuration
 ### MQTTBroker: string